 When your child has left the visitation session, you can ask the caseworker for a copy of the form.
 Once you have reviewed it, sign it and give it back to the caseworker.

 Thank you for choosing to spend part of this past week here on our blog as we shared what you hopefully believe to be some helpful information about CPS cases.
 I took the time to write about this subject because I have seen many parents come into our office with questions about this specific kind of case.
 There are not many resources that I could find that shared information about CPS cases.
 What makes that even more difficult is that CPS does not do a great job of helping parents while an investigation is ongoing.

-What you can do if you find that CPS is beginning an investigation into you and your family, is that you can participate and cooperate as much as possible.
+You can do if you find that CPS is beginning an investigation into you and your family because you can participate and cooperate as much as possible.
 Providing CPS with information is not always a bad thing.
-There is a fine line between helping provide the necessary information and then opening yourself up to questions about unnecessary information you provided.
+There is a fine line between providing the necessary information and then opening yourself up to questions about the unnecessary information you provided.
 Always assume that the things you say to CPS can and will be used against you, if necessary.
 Hiring an attorney is a good way to prevent yourself from saying things that may end up hurting you and your child down the line.

 Finally, seeking out people that have been in your situation for advice is not a bad thing.
 You are not showing weakness by admitting what you do not know.
 Learning from the experiences of others is a good thing.
 Coming to our blog to read as much as you can is a good start.

 Questions about CPS cases in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about a CPS case that involves you or your family, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys hold free of charge consultations six days a week here in our office.
 These consultations are a great opportunity to ask questions and receive feedback about whatever sort of problems you face.